 1 Refer to the "Share information and earnings per share" section of this report for more information.
 2 Refer to the "Targets, aspirations and capital guidance" section of the Annual Report 2022 for more information about our performance targets.
 3 Refer to "Alternative performance measures" in the appendix to this report for the definition and calculation method.
 4 Credit Suisse's second quarter results for the one-month period ended 30 June 2023, as included in the Group's second quarter results, have been annualized for the purpose of the calculation of return measures, by multiplying such by four and two for quarterly and semi-annual measures, respectively.
 5 Refer to the "Group performance" section of this report for a definition of integration-related expenses, and acquisition costs.
 6 Negative goodwill is not used in the calculation as it is presented in a separate reporting line and is not part of total revenues.
 7 Based on the Swiss systemically relevant bank framework as of 1 January 2020.
 Refer to the "Capital management" section of this report for more information.
-8 The disclosed ratios represent quarterly averages for the quarter spresented and are calculated based on an average of 64 data points in the second quarter of 2023, 63 data points in the first quarter of 2023, 63 data points in the fourth quarter of 2022.
-Refer to the "Liquidity and funding management" section of the Annual Report 2022 for more information.
-9 Consists of invested assets for three UBS business divisions (Global Wealth Management, Asset Management and Personal & Corporate Banking) and, starting from the second quarter of 2023, for three Credit Suisses business strategy.
-11 The calculation has been mended to reflect total shares stored on to the Asset Management de the business divisions (Wealth Management, Swiss Bank and Asset Management).
-Refer to "Note 31 Invested assets for the equarter figures have been restated to include invested assets from associates in the Asset Management and Personal & Corporate Banking) an
+8 The disclosed ratios represent quarterly averages for the quarters presented and are calculated based on an average of 64 data points in the second quarter of 2023, 64 data points in the first quarter of 2023, 63 data points in the fourth quarter of 2022.
+Refer to the "Liquidity and funding management" section of this report for more information.
+9 Consists of invested assets for thre QUB business divisions (Global Wealth Management, Asset Management and Personal & Corporate Banking) and, starting from the second quarter of 2023, for three Credit Suisse business divisions (Wealth Management, Swiss Bank and Asset Management).
+Refer to "Note 31 Invested assets on the Management and Personal & Corporate Banking) and, starting from the second quarter of 2022 for more information.
+10 Comparative figures have been restated to include invested assets from associates in the Asset Management and Personal & Corporate UB associates pure out and t